What’s new at IPC

 Men of the Church meet twice a month on Fridays for drinks and snacks, and meet one Saturday a month for breakfast.

-Mission of the Month
+Mission of the Month, January 2025

-Teacher Training in Madagascar’s Church Schools
+Teacher training in Madagascar’s church schools

 Read more at https://ipcbrussels.org/mission-of-the-month/